We will be launching the 2021 programme at 12pm on 11 August 2021

 Pollard Thomas Edwards (Diespeker Wharf), 38 Graham Street, London N1 8JX

-Diespeker Wharf is on the junction of Regent’s Canal and City Road Basin, occupying a triangle of land on the south bank of City Road Lock.
+Diespeker Wharf is on the junction of the Regent’s Canal and City Road Basin, occupying a triangle of land on the south bank of City Road Lock.
 The Wharf was constructed between 1896 and 1914, and the building was initially used as a timber yard.
 From 1926 it was occupied by an Italian terrazzo manufacturer – Diespeker.
 The building is three storeys high with a tall chimney.
 It has a load bearing brick shell with cast iron internal columns.
 Loading bay flaps and a crane - which you can still see in the courtyard - allowed materials to be lifted from barges.
 A small railway track was used to bring materials onto the site.
 It runs under the building and so was presumably in operation before the building was constructed.
+The building was symapthetically converted as offices by and for the architects Pollard Thomas Edwards in 1994.